CardSorting/DreamBeeSQL/changelog/strategy-mission/03-MISSION-STATEMENT.md

 **"Django's Batteries-Included Philosophy for Next.js"**

-NOORMME is a zero-config framework for Next.js that provides instant setup for SQLite, authentication, admin panel, and RBAC - built on Kysely for type-safe database operations.
+NOORMME is a batteries-included framework for Next.js that eliminates setup hell by providing instant configuration for SQLite, authentication, admin panel, and RBAC - built on proven tools like Kysely and NextAuth.

 ## Vision

 To become the fastest way to start a production-ready Next.js application, eliminating hours of boilerplate setup and letting developers focus on building features instead of infrastructure.

+**From idea to deployed app in < 2 minutes.**

 ## Core Values